Welcome! I’m so glad to invite you into my “home” in the blogosphere!

 - It is an objection to the fact that I warn against false teachers (see “Warning Against False Teachers” above).

 - It indicates that you haven’t read the article you’re commenting on because you’ve asked a question or raised an issue that’s clearly addressed in the article.
 (On these comments, I do go back and re-read the article, and if I feel I’ve been unclear, I will clarify.)

 - It’s clearly spam.
 Sharing articles or links that are relevant to the article you’re commenting on is fine, though.

 - I’ve closed the comments section on a handful of articles.
 That means I won’t be posting any more comments on that article anywhere on this blog.
-Please don’t attempt to comment about one article in the comments section of an unrelated article simply because I’ve closed comments on an article you want to respond to.
+Please don’t attempt to comment about one article in the comments section of an unrelated article or page simply because I’ve closed comments on an article you want to respond to.
 Your comment will not be posted.

 E-mail and Social Media:

 The above parameters also generally apply to any e-mails you might send me or to comments, posts, or private messages on my social media pages.

 While I love hearing from readers, answering the overwhelming amount of correspondence I receive simply takes too much time away from my family.
 Except for correspondence related to speaking engagements I am not able to respond to most e-mails and social media private messages, nor can I speak on the phone in response to questions.
 Please click here for more information.

 Where can I buy your book, Jacob: Journaling the Journey?